- Introduction

 In addition, all undergraduate students must satisfy the University’s general education distribution requirements by completing cognates in each of three Areas of Knowledge: Arts & Humanities (A&H); People & Society (P&S); and Science, Technology, Engineering & Mathematics (STEM).
 Every BBA student must complete a cognate designated Arts & Humanities (A&H) outside Miami Herbert Business School.
 Each business major and minor area of specialization fulfills either the People & Society (P&S) Area of Knowledge or the Science, Technology, Engineering & Mathematics (STEM) Area of Knowledge.
 For specific information about majors/minors and Area of Knowledge designations, please refer to the chart of Majors and Minors for the BBA Degree that follows or the relevant Academic Bulletin page for each major/minor area of specialization.

 Depending on the Area of Knowledge of the student’s major(s) and any minor(s), a cognate in either People & Society (P&S) or Science, Technology, Engineering, and Mathematics (STEM) may also be required of the BBA student.
-Students are required to declare their cognates with the Office of Undergraduate Business Education prior to the start of the junior year.
+Students are required to declare their cognates with their academic advisor prior to the start of the junior year.

 Written Communication Skills